-Without proper identification, you might never find your pet if he becomes lost.
-If your pet does become lost, don’t delay.
+Without proper identification, you might never find your pet if lost.

 Don't waste days or hours wishing your pet will come home.
 The sooner you begin your search, the better the odds of finding your pet.

 Search your neighborhood or the area where your pet was lost, and let area people know he's missing.
 Consider offering a reward.
 Call your pet’s name and check any places he could have become trapped, such as in garage, shed or under vehicles.

 A lost pet often will hide during the day, so be sure to go out again at night with a flashlight and call for him.
 Sometimes a can of food can lure a hungry and scared pet to you.

 Call in a “lost pet” report to your local animal shelter(s) and animal control immediately.
 Some larger cities, including the St. Cloud area have more than one shelter, so be sure to contact all of them in your area.
 Numbers are listed in the sidebar.

 Visit animal control and TCHS in person every day to search for your pet.
 Many animals are difficult to describe over the phone, and only you really know what your pet looks like.

 Make "lost pet" posters or flyers using your pet's photo.
 Put them up in your neighborhood and in post offices, libraries, pet supply stores, veterinary clinics and grocery stores.

 Inform area veterinarians and groomers that your pet is lost in case they receive a call.
 Advanced Care Pet Hospital maintains a log of lost and found pets.

 Place ads in local newspapers and on free internet classified sites such as www.craigslist.com.
 Offer a reward in case someone found your untagged pet and was thinking of keeping it.
 We frequently receive visits from people who keep the cats they have found.